agoncal/agoncal-talks/2020-12-Quarkus/README.md

   --location $LOCATION
 ````

-### Create the managed environment
+### Create the managed Postgres Database

-We need to create a PostgreSQL as well as a Kafka.
+We need to create a PostgreSQL so the Book microservice can store data.
 To know which SKUs are available in a region, execute the following command:

 ```shell